vroland/epdiy/doc/source/getting_started.rst

 And navigate to :code:`Component config -> E-Paper driver -> Display Type`, select the appropriate option and save the configuration.
 You can use the defines
 ::

+    EPD_WIDTH
+    EPD_HEIGHT
     CONFIG_EPD_DISPLAY_TYPE_ED097OC4
     CONFIG_EPD_DISPLAY_TYPE_ED060SC4
-    CONFIG_EPD_DISPLAY_TYPE_ED097TC2
+    CONFIG_EPD_DISPLAY_TYPE_...

 to make your code portable.

 Use with Arduino
 ----------------

-Using the library from arduino framework is currently not recommended, as it uses a pre-compiled ESP-IDF, which only allows slower SPI RAM speeds and is not sufficiently configurable.
+Support for Arduino is coming soon.

-However, it is possible to use the `Arduino APIs as an IDF component <https://github.com/espressif/arduino-esp32/blob/master/docs/esp-idf_component.md>`_, which allows you to use the Arduino ecosystem (Except for a different build process).
+In the meantime, it is possible to use the `Arduino APIs as an IDF component <https://github.com/espressif/arduino-esp32/blob/master/docs/esp-idf_component.md>`_, which allows you to use the Arduino ecosystem (Except for a different build process).

 Generating Font Files